s3thi/ankursethi.in-old/_posts/2014-01-16-my-reading-list-for-2014.markdown

   * _Tinker Tailor Soldier Spy_ by John Le Carré
   * _The Honourable Schoolboy_ by John Le Carré
   * _Smiley's People_ by John Le Carré

+**Update**: Since I couldn't find an electronic version of Ryu Murakami's _Almost Transparent Blue_, and the physical version was too expensive in India, I decided to replace it with _Popular Hits of the Showa Era_.